babylonlabs-io/babylon-deployment/deployments/local/README.md

 - You should see a btc delegation active, if nothing is founded check pending btc delegations `babylond q btcstaking btc-delegations pending`

+### Stand-alone scripts

+#### Start a single-node-chain

+Run `./starters/start-babylond-single-node.sh` to create a babylon chain with a single node.

+#### Add a new validator

+With a running chain, create a new validator by running `./starters/start-babylond-new-validator.sh`, it creates a new validator by using the checkpoint wrapping create validator transaction `babylond tx checkpointing create-validator`, it submits the wrapped msg which then is put into a queue to be run at the end of an epoch, after the epoch is passed, if everything was successfully processed, you should be able to see a new validator under `babylond q staking validators`

 ## Upgrades

 This section cover upgrades tested locally with a single node